Constance of Antioch: Family

-Constance's first husband, Raymond of Poitiers, was the second son of William IX, Duke of Aquitaine and his second wife, Philippa of Toulouse.
+Constance's first husband, Raymond of Poitiers, was the second son of Duke William IX of Aquitaine and Countess Philippa of Toulouse.
 He was born in 1114.
 According to William of Tyre, Constance was left with "two sons and as many daughters still underage" when her husband died in 1149.
-Their elder son, Bohemond, was five at the time of Raymond's death.
+Their elder son, Bohemond III, was five at the time of Raymond's death.
 He seized Antioch from his mother in 1163.
 Constance and Raymond's daughter Maria, famed for her beauty, married the Byzantine Emperor Manuel I Komnenos in 1161.
 Another daughter, Philippa, was given in marriage to Humphrey II of Toron in the late 1160s.

 Whether the father of Constance's second son, Baldwin, was Raymond of Poitiers or Raynald of Châtillon cannot be determined with certainty.
 Baldwin died fighting at the head of a Byzantine cavalry regiment in the Battle of Myriokephalon on September 17, 1176.
-It is certain that Raynald fathered Agnes, who became the wife of Béla III of Hungary.
+It is certain that Raynald fathered Agnes, who married Béla III of Hungary.
 Raynald and Constance's second daughter, Alice, became the third wife of Azzo VI of Este in 1204.